-Because athletically active people may work the hip joint more vigorously, they may begin to experience pain earlier than those who are less active.
+Because athletic people may work the hip joint more vigorously, they may begin to experience pain earlier than those who are less active.
 However, exercise does not cause FAI.

-People with FAI usually have pain in the groin area, although the pain sometimes may be more toward the outside of the hip.
-Sharp stabbing pain may occur with turning, twisting, and squatting, but sometimes, it is just a dull ache.
+Pain often occurs in the groin area, although it may occur toward the outside of the hip.
+Turning, twisting, and squatting may cause a sharp, stabbing pain.
+Sometimes, the pain is just a dull ache.

 When symptoms first occur, it is helpful to try and identify an activity or something you may have done that could have caused the pain.
 Sometimes, you can just back off on your activities, let your hip rest, and see if the pain will settle down.
-Over-the-counter anti-inflammatory medicines (ibuprofen, naproxen) may help.
+Over-the-counter anti-inflammatory medicines, such as ibuprofen and naproxen, may help.